flathub/org.signal.Signal/README.md

-# Signal Desktop
+# Signal Desktop Beta

-This repo hosts the flatpak version of [Signal-Desktop](https://github.com/signalapp/Signal-Desktop)
+This repo hosts a modified version of the unofficial [Signal flatpak](https://github.com/flathub/org.signal.Signal) to support beta builds of [Signal-Desktop](https://github.com/signalapp/Signal-Desktop).

 Signal-Desktop is a Private Messenger that links with your installed Android/iOS version of Signal.